older adult couples play board games to practice fine motor skills.

 • Card games, board games and puzzles.
 These are easily accessible activities that anyone can do at home.
 They require fine motor skills to manipulate small items, and they can provide social interaction as well.

 • Gardening.
 Wanting to enjoy some sunshine?
-Gardening provides numerous uses of fine motor skills examples, from grasping and manipulating hand gardening tools, spreading soil with your hands, placing seeds, pruning, and more.
+Gardening provides numerous uses of fine motor skills examples, from grasping and manipulating hand gardening tools, spreading soil with your hands, placing seeds, pruning and more.

 • Arts and crafts: With the wide variety of arts and crafts to enjoy, there’s something for everyone – and all require fine motor skills at different levels.
 Painting, drawing, threading beads, sewing, crocheting or knitting, molding clay, scrapbooking, cutting and even taking photos all require you to use your hand, wrist and finger muscles in unique ways.

 • Video games: Wii Sports is a favorite at Brooks because it requires patients to hold the remote, press buttons and move their arms.
 The XBOX offers adaptive controls and switches that can be tailored to your abilities.
-Or you can play using your iPad, phone, or computer.
+Or you can play using your iPad, phone or computer.

 • Sports and outdoor activities: Fishing, foosball, billiards and yard games are a few examples of ways to stay active and work on fine motor skills.

-• Get Made Up: Doing hair, nails and makeup all require the use of fine motor skills and can be a fun way to try out new looks while strengthening your fine motor skills.
+• Get made up: Doing hair, nails and makeup all require the use of fine motor skills and can be a fun way to try out new looks while strengthening your fine motor skills.

 • Play the piano: Learning to play basic songs on the piano is a way to improve your hand precision while developing a new skill.